KrauseFx/krausefx.com/_posts/2022-06-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 - Firefox just announced [Total Cookie Protection](https://blog.mozilla.org/en/products/firefox/firefox-rolls-out-total-cookie-protection-by-default-to-all-users-worldwide/) by default to prevent any cross-page tracking
 - Some ISPs [used to inject their own tracking/ad code into all websites](https://www.infoworld.com/article/2925839/code-injection-new-low-isps.html), however they could only do it for unencrypted pages.
 With the [rise of HTTPs by default](https://transparencyreport.google.com/https/overview), this isn't an option any more.
 The approach the Instagram & Facebook app uses here works for any website, no matter if it's encrypted or not.

-Meta is purposely working around the App Tracking Transparency permission system, which was designed to prevent this exact type of data collection.
-After its introduction, Meta announced:
+Instagram is purposely working around the App Tracking Transparency permission system, which was designed to prevent this exact type of data collection.
+After its introduction, <i>Meta</i> announced:

 > Apple’s simple iPhone alert is **costing Facebook $10 billion a year**